Kishan-S-U/Smart-Mobility-Cane/doc/README.md

 -
 - Data Integration and Processing: The Master Xiao receives the route information from Xiao-3 and the motion data from Xiao-2.
 It integrates these inputs to understand the user’s current position and movement.
 - User Indication: Based on the processed data, the Master Xiao provides navigation instructions to the user.
 This could be through auditory, visual, or haptic feedback, ensuring the user stays on the correct path.
+- UART communication: master-xiao will send the necessary data to UM feather-S3 using UART protocol.

+Cloud Integration (UM Feather S3)
+-
+- Validation: connect to internet and upload data to thingspeak IOT platform for testing (over the air) and analysis.

 Key Technologies and APIs
 -